 Who: Individuals & organisations that need to address climate change in their operations & planning (businesses, NGOs, staff from national and local governments, international/ multilateral organisations, donors and recipients of development aid).

 Cost: £1200 (excludes accommodation; includes lunches, tea, coffee, 1 evening meal, access to all course materials, certificate of completion). £225 for Day 1 only (science, policy & adaptation overview).

-Day 1 overview: Day 1 of this course is open to anyone who needs an overview of climate change science, policy, impacts, and adaptation concepts, issues & practice.
+Day 1 overview: Day 1 of this course is open to anyone who wants an overview of climate change science, policy, impacts, and adaptation concepts, issues & practice.
 Put simply, anyone who wants to develop a good general understanding of climate change.
 See the draft indicative programme for more details.

 Registration: See below